AMSSwanglab/RE-GOA/README.md

 ## REs Annotations

 Annotations of REs can be browsed after unzip `REs Annotations.zip`.
 Dictionary `./hg19/` and `./mm9/` contain REs annotation of REs for human and mouse in BP, MF, and CC.
-Each line in a `XX_REGOA.txt` file contain several columns, with first column represents the RE (`chrom`，`chromStart`and `chromEnd`), and the following columns are GO terms' id which are annotated to the RE.
+Each line in a `XX_REGOA.txt` file contains several columns, with first column represents the RE (`chrom`，`chromStart`and `chromEnd`), and the following columns are GO terms' id which are annotated to the RE.
 Few lines are showm as an example as follows:
 ```
 chr15_73319767_73323849	GO:0003674	GO:0005515	GO:0005488
 chr15_90046441_90046590	GO:0042802	GO:0003824	GO:0005488	GO:0005515	GO:0003674